 In addition to the Prohibited Activities and Activities Requiring Approval in the PayPal Acceptable Use Policy, you must not post any content within the Fundraiser (“Fundraiser Content”) that:

 - is false, misleading, deceiving, inaccurate, or dishonest;

 - is defamatory or invasive of another person's right of privacy or right of publicity;

 - is harmful, obscene, harassing, objectionable, violent, or condoning violence or harm, displaying nudity or sexual activity, or otherwise unfit for publication;

-- incites hatred of animals or of individuals or groups based on race, ethnic origin, religion, nationality, disability, gender, age, veteran status, sexual orientation, or gender identity;
+- incites hatred of animals or of individuals or groups based on race, ethnic origin, religion, nationality, disability, gender, age, veteran status, or sexual orientation/gender identity;

 - infringes intellectual property or other proprietary rights of any party, or is not authorized, such as content that you did not create or do not have the permission to use;